Bioconductor/BBS/Doc/Prepare-Windows-Server-2022-HOWTO.md

 ### 1.4 Check the size of the paging file (virtual memory)

-Azure VMs tend to use a very small paging file by default.
+Azure and Jetstream2 VMs tend to use a very small paging file by default.
 For example, on a VM of size F16s\_v2 (32 Gb of RAM), the paging file is only 16 Gb, which will likely cause the builds to fail with the following error:

     The paging file is too small for this operation to complete